MediScribe/docjet-mobile/docs/audio_player_analysis.md

 ### Possible Root Causes

-Given that all the individual components seem to be implemented correctly, the issue might be:
+Given that all the individual components *appear* to be implemented and delegating correctly (as confirmed by code review), the issue most likely lies in the **state propagation *after* the seek command is executed by `just_audio`**.
+The prime suspect is the `PlaybackStateMapperImpl` due to its complexity in handling asynchronous stream merging:

-1. **State Synchronization**: There might be an issue with how the state is updated and propagated after a seek operation.
-The UI might not be reflecting the new position after seeking.
+1.  **State Synchronization within `PlaybackStateMapperImpl`**: **(Highly Suspected)** Code review confirmed the mapper uses RxDart (`Rx.merge`) to combine `positionStream`, `playerStateStream`, `durationStream`, etc., updating internal state variables (`_currentPosition`, `_currentPlayerState`) before constructing the final `PlaybackState`.
+Timing issues or race conditions between these asynchronous updates during or immediately after a seek could interact poorly with the position update, causing the final `_constructState()` call to use stale data.

-2. **just_audio Issues**: There could be a limitation or issue with the underlying just_audio library's seek functionality.
+2.  **just_audio Behavior/Timing**: While the adapter correctly calls `_audioPlayer.seek()`, there might be subtle timing aspects or edge cases in how `just_audio` emits state and position updates *after* a seek that the current mapper logic doesn't handle gracefully.
+This is less likely than mapper issues but still possible.

-3. **Position Reporting**: The current position reporting might not be updating after a seek operation, making it appear as if the seek had no effect.
+3.  ~~**Position Reporting**: This is likely a symptom of the State Synchronization issue within the mapper, rather than a separate root cause.~~ The core problem is the *final emitted state* not reflecting the post-seek reality.

 ### Enhanced Debugging Implementation